agrmet/1DT116_inclass/IRL3/README.md

 # IRL3 Data-level-parallelism (SIMD) In-class codes

 ## References to intrinsics
-* [Arm intrinsics](https://developer.arm.com/architectures/instruction-sets/intrinsics/) - filter for NEON instructions
+* [Arm intrinsics](https://developer.arm.com/architectures/instruction-sets/intrinsics/) - filter for NEON instructions.
+[Arm manual](https://developer.arm.com/documentation/den0018/a/NEON-Intrinsics) has some examples too.
 * [Intel intrinsics](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html) - filter for all of the `SSE family` and just the `AVX` within the `AVX family`.

 In this module we will look at two tasks.